 Salt & pepper noise is best suppressed using a median filter.
 The median filter replaces the intensity at the center of the neighborhood with the median of their intensities.
 This approach is perfect for removing individual outliers (such as hot pixels).
 Indeed, the pSNR of the median-filtered version of the salt & pepper noise image is 41.40 against 33.58 for the Gaussian filter.
-The Gaussian filter spreads the intensities of the noisy pixels to the neighboring pixels, reducing but not suppressing the noise.
+The Gaussian filter spreads the intensities of the noisy pixels to the neighboring pixels, reducing but not suppressing the noise (and reducing the signal strength).